Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     pip install quacc[tblite]
     ```

-    First, we initialize a Parsl configuration.
-For this example, we will request one Slurm job (block), which will concurrently run single-core compute jobs over two nodes.
+    Now we will request a single Slurm allocation with 2 nodes, and each compute job will run on one core of that allocation.

     ```python
     import parsl